creamlike1024/EasyLPAC/README.md

 ## lpac error: `APDU library init error`

 If you see `SCardListReaders() failed` and `APDU library init error`, that means the card reader is not connected properly.
 Try connecting the card reader correctly and try again

-## Will it send notification automatically?

-EasyLPAC will ask you to send notification after install or delete operation.

-Other notification(enable, disable) will not be automatically processed.
-You should process them manually in the Notification Tab

-The notification will be kept in your eUICC, including those have been successfully processed.
-You should manually remove them or click confirm when the program asks you to remove them.